-- Volunteer Orientation: Parents are invited to attend a two-hour orientation.
+Volunteer Orientation: Parents are invited to attend a two-hour orientation.
 Parents learn to use equipment such as copy machine, laminating machine, and Ellison lettering machine.
-They learn to provide assistance with computers, and ways to help the teacher and students.
+They learn to aid with computers, and ways to help the teacher and students.
 They learn about specific guidelines for volunteers.
-Parents who volunteer on a regular basis must have TB test results on file in the health office. - Classroom Volunteers: Many teachers encourage parents to volunteer in the classroom.
+Parents who volunteer on a regular basis must have TB test results on file in the health office.

+- Classroom Volunteers: Many teachers encourage parents to volunteer in the classroom.
 Parents may help with materials preparation, clerical tasks, producing class newsletters, and tutoring students.
 Many parents volunteer on a weekly basis.
 Volunteers must work under the direct visual supervision of the teacher at all times. - Career Presentations: Many parents volunteer to give classroom presentations to teach students about their chosen career.
 They bring in equipment and materials used in their job and tell children how they use math, reading, writing, science, and technology daily in their careers.
 Contact your child's teacher for more information. - Special Talents and Resources: Parents are encouraged to share their special talents.
 Some parents offer classroom presentations on art, music, science, or information about their culture or language.
 Contact your child's teacher or the principal. - Work at Home Volunteers: Parents who are unable to be at school during the day often volunteer to do projects for the classroom such as materials preparation at home.
 Contact your child's teacher or principal. - Library Volunteers: Volunteers can provide valuable assistance in the library mending books, shelving returned books, and helping to set up displays.
-Contact the principal. - Fingerprinting: Parents and community members who volunteer under or outside the direct visual supervision of a credentialed employee must be fingerprinted through the district office.
-This policy provides protection to all students. - All volunteers are reminded that confidentiality of information concerning children, teachers, parents, or other school staff is expected.
+Contact the principal.